kmonteith/kevinMonteithJobsProject/readme.txt

     requests
     python-dateutil
     feedparser
+    dash
+    pandas
+    plotly
+    geopy

 Description of Project:
+    Sprint Four:
+        There is one main filter function that will take in multiple params, the first being the job array to be filtered, the others are the age, technology and seniority of the job.
+In this function the actual filter functions are called that will take in the array and return the filtered function.

+         There is also a function that will retrieve the coordinates from the location string.
+This function will call another function that checks if we have the cached location and if we do then we return that and if we do not then we use geopy to grab the coordinates.
+I used a recursive function to ensure that if the geocoder raised an exception then we will attempt it again.

+         In the gui I used Dash plush plotly to create my maps and gui.
+The inputs were created and styled, I then used a callback function to retrieve the data then filter the data according to the values returned.

     Sprint Three:
         Split get_jobs() into two functions , get_hacker_rank_jobs() and get_stack_overflow_jobs()
         get_jobs() puts both arrays returned from the two functions above together